The Complete El Nido Travel Guide: Lagoons, Islands, and Everything Between

 Overview

 El Nido is a small town on the northern tip of Palawan island in the western Philippines.
-The town itself is scrappy — one main street, a handful of decent restaurants, and a beach that's honestly not great for swimming.
+The town itself is scrappy — one main street, a handful of decent restaurants, and a beach that's honestly not built for swimming.
 The magic is offshore: an archipelago of limestone islands hiding lagoons, secret beaches, and some of the best snorkeling in Southeast Asia.

 Best Time to Visit